 By focusing on engineering success, you’re focusing on company success.
 Give your engineering team the values and resources they need to succeed, and your company as a whole will thank you for it.

-Andy Atwal is the co-founder and vice president of engineering at AKASA.
-Prior to AKASA, Atwal served in senior product management and operations roles, including Google, and was the founding software engineer at Counsyl, a health technology company that offers DNA screening for diseases that can impact women, men, and their children.
-He has a degree in computer science from the University of California, Berkeley.
+Andy Atwal is the vice president of engineering and co-founder of AKASA.
+Prior to AKASA, Atwal served in senior product management and operations roles and was the founding software engineer at Counsyl, a health technology company that offers DNA screening for diseases that can impact women, men, and their children.
+He has a degree in computer science from UC Berkeley.